winstonsummers/New-Portfolio/README.md

 # the 2021 update

 Starting that job hunt again, man this is outdated.
-First things first some refactor... ooooh those class components.
+First things first some refactor... ooooh those useless class components.